NISYSLAB/Emory-BMI-GSoC/README.md

 **11) Skill Set**

 Your relevant skill set to complete this project.
-Include pointers to bug fixes, demos, and previous work.
+Include pointers to bug and issue fixes, demos, and previous work.

 Also include pointers to the completed Code Challenge (if applicable).